MGM Offers To Donate Nearly $1 Million On Behalf Of Las Vegas Victims It Is Suing

 In a Tuesday letter addressed to attorneys representing more than 1,900 named defendants, MGM Resorts International offered to donate $500 to any charity connected to the deadly concert shooting for victims who authorize their lawyers to accept legal notice of the company's lawsuit.

-"This is not only standard practice, it also allows us the opportunity to take the money that would be spent on personal service and use it to support community organizations working to benefit the victims of the tragedy," Debra DeShong, Senior Vice President of Global Corporate Communications for MGM Resorts told NPR.
+"This is not only standard practice, it also allows us the opportunity to take the money that would be spent on personal service and use it to support community organizations working to benefit the victims of the tragedy," Debra DeShong, senior vice president of global corporate communications for MGM Resorts told NPR.

 All of the defendants are victims of the shooting who were attending the Route 91 Harvest festival on Oct.
 1, and have threatened lawsuits against MGM Resorts or have brought lawsuits that have since been dismissed, DeShong explained.